Finding a Job in Spain

 Couriers and Tour Reps

-One of the best sources of seasonal work for foreigners is as a courier or representative for a foreign package holiday company and various jobs at holiday camps and campsites.
+One of the traditional sources of seasonal work for foreigners is as a courier or representative for a foreign package holiday company and various jobs at holiday camps and campsites.
 Competition for jobs is fierce and Spanish fluency is usually necessary, even for employment with foreign tour operators.
 Most companies have age requirements, the minimum being 21, although many companies prefer employees to be older.
-To find out which companies operate in Andalucia (Costa del Sol) check the brochures, check out the brochures in your local travel agency and send in your application well before the season starts.

 English language teachers are in huge demand in Spain, where learning English has become obsessive in the last decade.
 Almost all private language academies insist on a TEFL (Teaching English as a Foreign Language) qualification, although occasionally you may get away with a degree in English instead and, occasionally, you can get a job merely on the strength of the fact that you are British – although obviously, this is not the sign of a particularly reputable school and you may have problems later on.
 Many foreign language schools have branches here, including Linguarama and often require applicants to attend their own teacher training courses.
 Many teaching jobs, particularly those in smaller schools, are advertised only locally and those advertised abroad tend to be for the larger schools, international agencies and government institutions.
 Information about language schools in Andalucia (and the rest of Spain) is available by writing to: Centros de Enseñanzza de Idiomas, Calle Sagasta, 27, 28004 Madrid.
 Language schools are also listed in the local Yellow Pages under Escuelas Idiomas.